Tixit/RPEP/README.md

 * Initiation: `[commandName, id, data]`
 * Emission: `[id, eventName, data]`

-An Event Stream requires at least two messages, but most likely involves more than two.
+An Event Stream requires at least three messages, but most likely involves more than three.
 It begins with a single Initiation message, may have any number of Emission messages, and must end with two "end" Emission messages (one from each Peer).
 The `id` in each Emission must match the `id` in the original Initiation message.
-Either Peer may send Emissions messages and either Peer may send the final "end" Emission message.
-After sending the "end" message, subsequent messages that come in on that event stream MUST be ignored.
-Conversely, after receiving an "end" message, that recipient Peer must NOT send any more messages on that event stream.
+Either Peer may send Emissions messages and both Peers must send the final "end" Emission message.
+After sending the "end" message, that sending Peer must NOT send any more messages.
+After sending the "end" message *and* receiving an "end" message, subsequent messages that come in on that event stream MUST be ignored.

              ,---------.         ,---------.
              |Initiator|         |Confirmer|